City-of-Helsinki/drupal-helfi-etusivu/documentation/menu.md

 # Menu API

+Etusivu-instance is the main repository for local menus.
+It serves global menus to other helfi-instances.

+## Features

+- Create/update single aggregated main-navigation using main-navigations sent from other instances and serve them via API
+- API to serve other navigations from Etusivu-instance menus

 ## Base url

 Base URL for all API endpoints is `https://www.hel.fi/{langcode}`.
 See [Available languages](#available-languages) section for `{langcode}` substitutions.